 And sometimes this is when the healing starts.
 Healing always is the goal.

-So I am using this moment to firmly tell the ghost to fuck off.
+So I am using this moment to firmly tell the ghost to leave.
 I order it out of the door.
 No more.

-(This speech by Sobonfu Some is a very powerful.)
+(This speech by Sobonfu Some is a very powerful and comes from love.)